IsekaijinRance/IsekaijinRance/README.md

-- 👋 Hi, I’m @IsekaijinRance
+# 👋 I’m Isekaijin Rance
-- 👀 I’m interested in ...
+## 👀 I’m interested in:
+- basic python scripting
-- 🌱 I’m currently learning ...
+## 🌱 I’m currently learning:
-- 💞️ I’m looking to collaborate on ...
+- nodejs
+- Electron
+- C++
+- QT
+- Dear ImGui
-- 📫 How to reach me ...
+## 📫 How to reach me ...

 <!---
 IsekaijinRance/IsekaijinRance is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.